 Ode to Hotel Saint Cecilia

 I rarely stay in the same hotel twice.
-I see hotels and restaurants as wells of inspiration, and I typically believe that part of the fun of travel is experiencing new hotels, restaurants, museums and sites whenever I visit a city.
+I see hotels and restaurants as wells of inspiration, and I typically believe that part of the fun of travel is experiencing new hotels, restaurants, museums and sights whenever I visit a city.

 Except when I visit Austin, Texas.
 Whenever I'm in Austin I stay at Hotel Saint Cecilia, and very rarely leave the property.
 I sit by the pool, I relax in my room with the hotel's collection of Joni Mitchell records, I curl up on a leather chesterfield in the bar with my book and a cappuccino.
 And this past week my friend Beth and I sat in the bar each morning with a cappuccino and each evening with a White Negroni and we chatted about our dreams.